dalbanhi/dalbanhi/README.md

 ##### Things I'm Doing:

-- 📖 Currently transitioning my reading habit tracker app, [bibbl.io](https://github.com/dalbanhi/bibbl.io) for production/deployment
 - 🔨 Creating a platform to teach computer science basic concepts through building 'Karel the Robot' type puzzles [karel worlds](https://github.com/dalbanhi/karel-worlds)
 - 🌱 Collaborating on the [TeamWyrk app](https://github.com/noscenthairspray/Teamwyrk), a platform to help people trying to break into the tech industry

-You can contact me through [LinkedIn](https://www.linkedin.com/in/david-alb%C3%A1n-hidalgo/).
+You can contact me through [LinkedIn](https://www.linkedin.com/in/david-alb%C3%A1n-hidalgo/) or through my [portfolio page](https://david-alban.com).
 <!--
 **dalbanhi/dalbanhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.